pip-services/pip-services-docs/content/en/node/postgres/persistence/postgres_persistence.md

 #### convertToPublic
-Converts object value from internal to public format.
+Converts an object value from internal to public format.

 > `protected` convertToPublic(value: any): any